Michael Yamashita

 Upcoming books will focus on a retrospective of his 40 years covering China, titled East Meets West, and on his roots in Japan, with the working title Full Circle.
 In addition to his still photography, Yamashita has produced two award-winning feature-length documentary films based on his work retracing Marco Polo's and Zheng He's journeys.

 Yamashita’s work has been exhibited in such diverse venues as the Beijing Millennium Monument, the Palazzo Blu in Pisa, Palazzo Altemps in Rome, in plein air at La Gacilly, France, and the Festival of Photojournalism in Perpignan, France, as well as the Carter Center in Atlanta and the National Gallery in Washington, DC.
-Next year, major exhibitions are being planned for the Asia Society in Hong Kong, and Gallerie D’Italia in Florence.
+Next year, major exhibitions are being planned for the Asia Society in Hong Kong and Gallerie D’Italia in Florence.

-A charismatic communicator, Yamashita frequently speaks at global photography events and has delivered TED Talks that reflect on his career, travels and the evolution of the field of photography.
-He has received many industry awards, including those from the Pictures of the Year competition, the New York Art Directors Club, and the Asian American Journalists Association and is often called on to judge international photo competitions.
+He has received many industry awards, including those from the Pictures of the Year competition, the New York Art Directors Club, and the Asian American Journalists Association.